backslashbuild/conductor2/README.md

   - [ ] Indicate tailing mode by changing the border colour
   - [ ] Displaying list of key bindings

+Possible future extended features

+- [ ] Interpretation and mapping of JSON logs
+  - [ ] Extraction of Message
+  - [ ] Ability to select a log to see details of JSON properties

 Usage:

 ```bash